Tinwelint78/eBaghet/README.md

 ## Programming

-* Connect the Arduino
+* Connect the Arduino.
-* Select the board type from the Tools menu (eg Arduino nano)
+* Select the board type from the Tools menu (eg Arduino nano).
-* Select the processor type from the Tools menu (eg ATMega 328)
+* Select the processor type from the Tools menu (eg ATMega 328).
-* Select the Serial port from the Tools menu
+* Select the Serial port from the Tools menu.
-* Upload the sketch
+* Upload the sketch.

 ## Options

 The eBaghet has several working mode depending on which keys you close when you turn on the chanter power:
 * If you don't close any key the chanter will start with the instrument defined by STARTING_INSTRUMENT (default Great Highland Bagpipes) and with drones or not depending on STARTING_DRONES definition (default drones on).
-* If you close High A key, the chanter will start with the instrument defined by FIRST_INSTRUMENT (default Baghet) and with drones or not depending on STARTING_DRONES definition (default drones on) and with intonation defined by STARTING_DRONE_INT (default standard intonation, G drones).
+* If you close High A key, the chanter will start with the instrument defined by FIRST_INSTRUMENT (default Baghet), with drones or not depending on STARTING_DRONES definition (default drones on) and with intonation defined by STARTING_DRONE_INT (default standard intonation, G drones).
 * If you close High G key, the chanter will start with the instrument defined by SECOND_INSTRUMENT (default Border pipes) and with drones or not depending on STARTING_DRONES definition (default drones on).
 * If you close F key, the chanter will start with the instrument defined by THIRD_INSTRUMENT (default Small pipes) and with drones or not depending on STARTING_DRONES definition (default drones on).
 * If you close E key, the chanter will start with the instrument defined by FOURTH_INSTRUMENT (default Uillean pipes) and with drones or not depending on STARTING_DRONES definition (default drones on).